How the U.S. vaccination drive came to rely on an army of consultants

 “It’s another example of the government farming things out, and often to the wrong folks,” said Jeffrey P. Koplan, a former CDC director who now serves as vice president for global health at Emory University.

 Others said it was reasonable for the CDC to use consultants given the demands on the agency, whose budget has shrunk by about 10 percent over the past decade, according to a 2019 report from the nonprofit Trust for America’s Health.
-Likewise, CDC’s funding for state and local preparedness has been cut by a third since 2003.
+Likewise, the CDC’s funding for state and local preparedness has been cut by a third since 2003.
 “Career scientists were really busy,” said Helen Keipp Talbot, a member of the CDC’s Advisory Committee on Immunization Practices.

 But some of the consultants lacked expertise in logistics and immunization and would often seek out tasks, creating pressure for CDC staff to “find things for them to do,” said one federal health official who, like others not authorized to discuss the issue, spoke on the condition of anonymity.
 Another found the consultants essential given the volume of the work, but said not all CDC staff had the management skills to deploy them effectively, causing internal tensions.